js6pak/Oblique/README.md

 > Oblique is a fast and reliable menu API.

 As a lightweight api, it should support almost all versions above 1.7.x on [Spigot](https://hub.spigotmc.org/stash/projects/SPIGOT/repos/spigot/browse).
-If you find any bugs, feel free to open an [Issue](https://github.com/cleodevelopment/oblique/issues) or a [Pull Request](https://github.com/cleodevelopment/oblique/pulls)
+If you find any bugs, feel free to open an [Issue](https://github.com/crunesmh/oblique/issues) or a [Pull Request](https://github.com/crunesmh/oblique/pulls)

 Contributing
 ---

 If you do make a contribution, please try to be sure to comment/document all of the changes and/or additions you made to the project.
-* If you want to join the [cleodevelopment](https://github.com/cleodevelopment) team, you can [send](mailto://jesper@cleo.rip) us an email with your experience and necessary information.

 Build
 ---